stephenrkell/toolsub/README.md

 utilities which make it easier to create your own lightly subverted toolchain.
 Currently it contains the following.

-* wrapper, a collection of shell scripts and utility functions for use with gcc's '-wrapper' option, capable of intercepting certain stages in the compilation (especially preprocessing).
+* wrapper, a collection of shell scripts and utility functions for intercepting certain stages in the compilation process (especially preprocessing).
+Initially these were written specially for use with gcc's '-wrapper' option, but are now somewhat broader.

 * cilpp, a more lightweight CIL driver compared to CIL's default 'cilly', implemented using 'wrapper' to be invokable simply by using